 What’s your SEO strategy look like?
 Do you have one?
-Sites are constantly evolving and changing to better match their target audience.
-If you’ve got bad or no SEO, you’ll lose your ranking rather quickly.
+Sites are constantly evolving and changing to match their target audience better.
+You’ll lose your ranking rather quickly if you’ve got bad or no SEO.

 EMDs notoriously have had terrible content quality.
 Because Google wants the very best for its users, your content has to prove that you’re legitimate and authoritative in your area.

 Google hates keyword stuffing in general.
-But EMDs have a bad reputation for keyword stuffing.
-One might make the claim that the domain name itself is an attempt at keyword stuffing.
-Know that Google values strategically placed keywords over a bunch of keywords crammed onto a page.
+But EMDs have a terrible reputation for keyword stuffing.
+One might claim that the domain name is an attempt at keyword stuffing.
+Instead, know that Google values strategically placed keywords over a bunch of keywords crammed onto a page.

 How The EMD Update Works

-For a long time, EMDs ranked really well in Google’s SERPs simply due to the fact that their domain name exactly matched the user query.
-Despite their site’s quality, content, or SEO strategies, EMDs could benefit from Google’s automatic rankings boost.
+For a long time, EMDs ranked well in Google’s SERPs simply because their domain name exbecauseer query.
+However, despite their site’s quality, content, or SEO strategies, EMDs could benefit from Google’s automatic rankings boost.

 But the Exact Match Domain update has put an end to that.
 What was once a cheap and easy loophole to get more organic traffic is now nothing more than a simple domain name that describes what you offer.
-The Exact Match Domain update takes away the free ride that EMDs were enjoying.
-Now, more than just the domain name is taken into account when Google is ranking sites on their SERPs.
+The Exact Match Domain update takes away the free ride EMDs enjoyed.
+Now, more than just the domain name is considered when Google ranks sites on their SERPs.
 Google’s crawlers now evaluate a site against their Quality Guidelines regardless of its domain name and if it matches query phrases entered by Google’s users.

 How to Adjust Your SEO Strategy

-To be clear, just because your site has an EMD, you aren’t going to necessarily lose your ranking.
-If you’re building quality sites and practicing good SEO, you have nothing to worry about.
+To be clear, just because your site has an EMD, you aren’t going to lose your ranking necessarBuildinglding quality sites and practicing goo means SEO; you have nothing to worry about.
 The most important way to ensure your EMD site sees higher rankings is by doing the same thing you should do from your site’s creation: practice excellent SEO.

 Improve Your Content

-One of the most notorious mistakes of EMDs of the past is creating a site with bad content.
+One of the most notorious mistakes of EMDs of the past is creating a site with harmful content.
 The thought was that builders didn’t have to put much effort into their content creation because the site would rank high regardless of the domain name.
 Now, that’s no longer true.
-You’ve got to create great content that satisfies your users and that Google will recognize and reward with higher rankings.
+Instead, you’ve got to create great content that satisfies your users and that Google will recognize and reward with higher rankings.

-An incredibly effective way to showcase your site authority is by building both internal and external links.
+Building internal and external links is an incredibly effective way to showcase your site authority.
 But these links need to be relevant and, if external links, they need to be from respected and legitimate sites.

 Review Google’s Quality Guidelines